farmergreg/vim-lastplace/README.md

 a bug, please submit a pull request that fixes whatever problem you're having.

 ## Version History

+### 3.0.3
+- Point release for Debian packaging.
+Changes all http links to https.
+No code changes.

 ### 3.0.2
 - A fix for files that are smaller than the current screen size (issue #8)